Nexmo/nexmo-developer/_documentation/en/redact/overview.md

 If Conversation messages need to be redacted, the corresponding Event resource can be deleted using the [DELETE method](/api/conversation#deleteEvent).

 Note that when a Conversation resource is deleted, it will no longer be available to query via a GET API call.
-If you need this information, you must store it in your own system/database outside of the Nexmo platform.
+If you need this information, you must store it in your own system/database outside of the Vonage API platform.

 ## Subject Access Requests

 Under GDPR, your customers can come to you and ask for the information that you hold on them.
-While each organization will need to determine the appropriate way to implement their request process, Nexmo can help by providing data about what information is held in the platform, if necessary.
+While each organization will need to determine the appropriate way to implement their request process, Vonage can help by providing data about what information is held in the platform, if necessary.

-Data held on an individual by Nexmo can be obtained using the following methods:
+Data held on an individual by Vonage can be obtained using the following methods:

 * Customer dashboard
 * Message search API